Abdalah98/Thirdwayv.inc/README.md

 ### Features

     •     Project Organization & Architecture
     •     MVVM With Dependency Injection
     •     Support Dark Mode & light mode
     •     Downloading & Caching images and data
     •     Custom Animations
     •     scrolled infinitely to load more products
-        •        Generated Documentation file using HeaderDoc, markdown&jazzy
+    •     Generated Documentation file using HeaderDoc
     •     Asynchronous Data Fetch
     •     check the internet connection and refresh the app
     •     Planning our Network Calls - API, JSON, Model
     •     Generics Networking(Custom Response)
-        •           Animations
+    •     Animations PopUp
     •     UnitTesting API by mock
     •     Cached locally and show when no have internet
+    •     No third-party libraries
     •     and many tools used

 #### UI
 ## video demo